Student work by Gerrin Tramis

 If I have prior knowledge, can I apply for credit or advanced placement?

-Yes.
-Send your current portfolio/website link/demo reel or Statement of Attainment from a previous College to the Student Admissions Manager (along with the name of the course you are interested in) who will consult with your course mentors to assess where to best place you based on your prior skills.
+The admissions team will consult with your course mentors to assess where to best place you based on your prior skills.

 The prerequisites for each course are listed on the course page.